visualopsholdings/nodes-devops/ubuntu/24.04/README.md

 Install Ubuntu on a VM, or on a machine.

-This has been tested on an x86 VM in VirtualBox with the Ubuntu:
+This has been tested in the WSL (Subsystem for Linux) on windows.

-TBD

 ## Create a user

 It is convenient for you to create a "nodes" user and use that rather than whatever user you happened to log into Ubuntu with:

+If you actually used the user named "nodes", then you can ignore this step.

 ```
 sudo adduser nodes